Connect, collaborate and commercialize - Canadian innovation at CDMN Canada 3.0 2013

 About Northern Centre for Advanced Technologies

 The Northern Centre for Advanced Technologies (NORCAT) www.norcat.org, is a leading private, non-profit organization that empowers their clients, staff, and community partners to drive a culture of innovation, productivity, and health and wellness in Canada and beyond.
-To deliver on this mandate, NORCAT provides an array of services including mentorship and advisory services, entrepreneurship education, market research, talent and HR services, software development, product design, prototyping and testing, capital services, and facility and event services.
+To deliver on this mandate, NORCAT provides an array of services including mentorship and advisory services, entrepreneurship education, market research, software development, product design, prototyping and testing, capital services, and facility and event services.
 Follow @norcat on Twitter, and like the NORCAT Page on Facebook.

 Shelley Grandy, CDMN Sr. PR Advisor, 905-866-2656 or firstname.lastname@example.org

 Funding Opportunity for Life Sciences / Healthcare, Cleantech and Advanced Manufacturing Entrepreneurs in the Greater Sudbury Area!